Ashanti Martinez: Health care

-Israel
+Immigration

+During the 2026 legislative session, Martinez supported a bill to prohibit counties from entering into 287(g) program agreements with U.S. Immigration and Customs Enforcement.

+Israel–Palestine

 In January 2024, Martinez attended and spoke at a rally at the Maryland State House to support a resolution calling on Maryland's congressional delegation to support a ceasefire in the Gaza war.
+During the 2026 legislative session, he supported the Not On Our Dime Act, which would require the Maryland Secretary of State to remove nonprofit organizations from the state's Registry of Charitable Solicitation if they knowingly support Israeli settlement activity.

 National politics

 In October 2021, Martinez spoke in support of the Build Back Better Act.

 In April 2025, Martinez attended and spoke at a rally protesting the deportation of Kilmar Abrego Garcia, saying that he believed that there was a "constitutional crisis" in the country and faulting Donald Trump for failing to do "not just the right thing, the moral thing".

 Social issues

 In May 2022, Martinez attended the Lets Say Gay Parade at the University of Maryland, College Park, where he spoke in support of the Trans Health Equity Act, a bill that would require the state's Medicaid program to provide coverage for gender-affirming treatment.
 In May 2023, he and delegate Gabriel Acevero signed onto a letter condemning the censure of two transgender legislators—Zooey Zephyr and Mauree Turner—in Montana and Oklahoma.
+During the 2026 legislative session, Martinez introduced the Birth Certificate Modernization Act, which would allow "X" as a non-binary option on birth certificates.

 Martinez supports bringing the new Federal Bureau of Investigation headquarters to Prince George's County.

+During the 2026 legislative session, Martinez introduced a bill that would impose a tax on large social media companies that would be used to fund children's mental health programs in Maryland.